We Love Doodles

 Our first interesting fact about black Maltipoo puppies is that they are among the rarest in the crossbreed.
 When you look up Maltipoo puppies online, you’ll most likely see white and cream-colored puppies, but there are darker-colored varieties and even bi-colored Maltipoos.

-However, the darker ones, black and brown Maltipoo puppies, are by far the rarest and most unique – making us love them even more.
-While all black Maltipoos are rare, most of them have some white markings on their chest and sometimes other places, but there are true black Maltipoos with no markings whatsoever, which are even rarer.
+However, the darker ones, black and brown Maltipoo puppies, are by far the rarest and most unique – making us love them even more!
+While all black Maltipoos are rare, most of them have some white markings on their chest and sometimes other places, but there are true black Maltipoos with no markings whatsoever, which are even more uncommon.

 2. A Black Maltipoo Puppy is More Expensive

 Because they’re so rare, black Maltipoo puppies are also more expensive than the average white or cream Maltipoo puppy.
 The cost of a Maltipoo puppy in the United States ranges from $500 to $2,500.
-Their exact cost depends on the breeder, and the lineage and coat color of the puppies, so you can expect black Maltipoos to be on the higher end of the scale.
+The exact cost depends on the breeder and on the lineage and coat color of the puppies, so you can expect black Maltipoos to be on the higher end of the scale.

 Related: How Much Does a Maltipoo Cost?